Field of Application

 Material Properties

-- Suitable for all usual wetting units.
+- Suitable for all common wetting devices with an overlying water wiper

 Material Base / Vehicle